If you can’t find the answer to your question below, please contact us by clicking here.

 How old does my child have to be?

-Your child must be at least 5 years old by the start of his/her camp session.
+Your child must be at least 6 years old by December 31, 2020.

 What if my child is too old to attend your camp but wants to participate?